fwztf/0x06-rockPaperScissors/README.md

 ## Overview
 The Rock, Paper, Scissors game allows users to play against the computer.
 The game keeps track of the scores, and the first to reach 3 points is declared the winner.
-The user can reset the game at any time to start over.
+The user can reset the game at any time to start over

 ## Features
-- Play Rock, Paper, Scissors against the computer.
+- Play Rock, Paper, Scissors against the computer
-- Track scores for both the player and the computer.
+- Track scores for both the player and the computer
-- Display results of each round and declare the winner when one reaches 3 points.
+- Display results of each round and declare the winner when one reaches 3 points
-- Reset the game to start over.
+- Reset the game to start over

 ## Getting Started
-Follow these instructions to get a copy of the project up and running on your local machine.
+Follow these instructions to get a copy of the project up and running on your local machine

 ### Prerequisites
 - A web browser (e.g., Chrome, Firefox, Edge, etc.)